 [The Histories, 1:136]

 The Parthians began as a semi-nomadic Iranian tribe, the Parni, who migrated into northeastern Iran, which broke away from the crumbling Seleucid Empire around 250 BCE.
-The Parni soon issued their own coins, depicting their beardless chieftain, Arsaces, wearing the bashlyk, the distinctive soft felt cap of steppe horsemen.
+The Parni soon issued their own coins, depicting their beardless chieftain Arsaces wearing the bashlyk, the distinctive soft felt cap of steppe horsemen.
 On the reverse, a seated archer holds a bow, and the name Arsaces is inscribed in Greek.
-On the earliest examples, the title “General” is added, on later issues he is styled “King” then “Great King” in Greek.
+On the earliest examples, the title “General” is added; on later issues, he is styled “King” and then “Great King” in Greek.